Witivio/vas-documentation/src/en/chatbot/metabot_en.md

 - Authorization list

-- the chatbot friend history contains only questions and answers related to its perimeter
+- the chatbot friend history contains only questions and answers related to its scope

 - Not allowed to go back into the conversation and change choices